yuky2020/CSaP-Project/README.md

 change password for logged users implemented.

-some security checks in the calls to prevent attacks using a modded version of the source code
+some security checks in the calls to prevent attacks using a modded version of the source code .

+portaudio already present and  bundled you only need to install some audio related library .

 80's style command line interface.

+### Requirents:

+all the requirements nedded to use a bundled version of portaudio

+#### -ljack  libjack-dev

+ sudo apt install  libjack-dev

+#### -lsndfile

+sudo apt-get  install libsndfile-dev

+#### -lasound

+sudo apt-get install libasound2-dev

 ### Release notable problems: